hristopandurski-mm/table-app/README.md

 The app is built using AngularJs v1.6.1 which makes use of the SailsJs api.

 The frontend repo is located in the ```./assets/client``` folder.
-This predisposes a scenario in which the backend and frontend repo are individual.
+This suggests a scenario in which the backend and frontend repo are individual.
 In such case, the developers are allowed to work freely without interfering with each other.
 In a perfect scenario the ```./assets/client``` will be populated with the help of *git submodules*.

 ### Installing and running the app